 While our community is not yet open, we’d like to share some suggestions for this Active Aging Week.
 Here are our top three tips for getting active this fall:

 Ready to take that plunge?
-If you’d like to learn more about the active lifestyle at The Village at Providence Point, sign up for one of our informational webinars, or contact us today for an informal chat.
+If you’d like to learn more about the active lifestyle at The Village at Providence Point, sign up for one of our latest events, or contact us today for an informal chat.